 RFK Jr. endorses Trump and suspends presidential campaign

-Independent candidate Robert F. Kennedy Jr. is ending his presidential campaign and throwing his support to Republican presidential nominee Donald Trump.
+Independent candidate Robert F. Kennedy Jr. is suspending his presidential campaign and throwing his support to Republican presidential nominee Donald Trump.

 His disclosure that he was ending his candidacy came in a court filing in Pennsylvania, in which he said he was endorsing the former president.